hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 ### Loading state

-If the button needs to toggle between an "idle" and a "loading" state, we suggest to apply a width to it (via inline style or via CSS class) to prevent the button to resize on click (and potentially cause layout shifts):
+If the button needs to toggle between an "idle" and a "loading" state, we suggest applying a width to it (via inline style or CSS class) to prevent the button from resizing on click (and potentially causing layout shifts):

 !!!
 Info

-While applying an explicit with to the button it's possible in general, we suggest to limit the application of this override **only** to this specific use case and let the button resize accordingly to its content.
+While applying an explicit width to the button is possible in general, we suggest limiting the application of this override **only** to this specific use case and letting the button resize accordingly to its content.

 !!!